 Short- and long-term research goals Statistical and Biomedical Informatics consultation needs?
 Resources needed?
-This may include mentoring, collaboration, etc. What additional research skills are to be developed during the K12?
+This may include mentoring, collaboration, etc. What additional research skills are to be developed during the KL2?
 How will this be done?
 Timeline for completion?
-Includes review of mentoring plan submitted with K12 application Career Development Goals: topics to discuss Entrepreneurial training goals?
-Communications skills development needs assessment Community Outreach: interests and goals?
-Optional: Need for formal courses or a certificate program?
+Includes review of mentoring plan submitted with KL2 application Career Development Goals: topics to discuss Entrepreneurial training goals?
+Communications skills development: needs assessment Community Outreach: interests and goals?